Divergent-Discourses/spacy-pipeline/README.md

 ## Overview

-This tool processes Modern Tibetan text using spaCy models to perform Named Entity Recognition (NER) and Part-of-Speech (POS) tagging.
-It's specifically designed for Tibetan language processing with specialized tokenizers that handle Tibetan script characteristics.
+The spaCy pipeline `bo_core_news_lg` includes both a Part-of-Speech (POS) tagger and a Named Entity Recognizer (NER), designed for Tibetan language processing.
+The POS tagger and the NER rely on different Tibetan tokenizers: the POS tagger calls `botok` via `botok_loader.py`, whereas the NER component employs a customized version of `botok` (`unified_botok_tokenizer.py`).

 ## Features